Freeciv: History

 For the developers, Freeciv 1.0 was a successful proof of concept, but a rather boring game, so they went back to XPilot.
 Other players and developers took over; they made the game available on many other operating systems, including Linux, Solaris, Ultrix, AmigaOS, and Microsoft Windows.
 Linux distributions started to include Freeciv.

 The main development goal remained to make a Civilization-like game playable over the Internet, with participants on different continents, even when connected with 14400 bit/s modems.
 Freeciv achieved this by using an asynchronous client-server protocol: during each turn, human users play concurrently, and their actions are sent to the server for processing without awaiting the results.
 This kept the game playable with network latency up to a few hundreds of milliseconds.

 In 1998, computer players were added; they could soon beat newcomers to the game with ease, using only minor forms of cheating.
 Computer players are implemented directly in the server; they do not play concurrently with human players, but separately, in between turns.

 The game grew in popularity.
 A public server was installed on which games could be played around the clock; it retained the games and published a post-game analysis webpage with per-player statistics and an animated map replay.

 Subsequent 1.x releases improved the GUI, improved the gameplay, optimized playability over poor connections, and added many small features.
 Over time, the winning strategy proved to be city smallpox, i.e. sprawling the map with many small cities as fast as possible; whoever could develop fastest would win the game, and growing and developing individual cities was not worthwhile.

-In practice, from around 2002, experienced players would form teams at the start of the game; a fork of Freeciv included specific features for team play.
+In practice, from around 2002, experienced players would form teams at the start of the game; a fork of Freeciv included specific features for team play; similar features would later appear in Freeciv 2.x.

 Version 2.0, released in 2005, introduced several important changes.
 New team playing features and advanced diplomacy made cooperative gaming more attractive.
 Adjustments to various costs and benefits put an end to the dominance of the city smallpox strategy that left many of the game's features unused; developing one's empire now necessitated a careful plan for city development, including the use of trade routes and phases of rapture, in which city populations grow quickly, under relatively peaceful conditions.
 As a result, multiplayer games were almost always played in teams and typically took longer to finish when compared to 1.x games.

 In 2006, TCP and UDP port number 5556 was assigned to Freeciv by IANA.
 In 2017, after being hosted on Gna! for 15 years, Freeciv moved its source repository to GitHub.